GMGD222 Applied Satellite Geodesy

 This course starts in Autumn parallel.

-This course has teaching in both autumn and spring semester and evaluation in both semester.
+For students taking GMGD222, this course has teaching in both autumn and spring semester and evaluation in spring semester.

 Course frequency: Annually